Frequently Asked Questions

 Visit orderstatus.HughesNet.com or call Pre-Installation Support at 1-866-774-6580.

 How can I/where can I purchase HughesNet?

 You can order online from this site or call to speak with a HughesNet sales representative.
-To order online, select the “Plans and Pricing” link at the top of your screen to choose the plan that’s right for you.
-To speak with a sales representative, call the telephone number listed on the top right of your screen.
+To order online, select the “Get Started” link at the top of your screen in the header.
+To speak with a sales representative, call the telephone number listed on the top of your screen.

 ZoneAlarm and PC System Essentials

 What are the system requirements for ZoneAlarm and PC System Essentials?

 ZoneAlarm and PC System Essentials will work with Windows-based computers that are running Windows7 or higher.
 MAC and earlier versions of Windows are not supported.

 What happens when I use up all of my Plan Data?

 HughesNet has no hard data limits.
 That means that even if you exceed your plan data, we won’t cut you off or charge you more.
 If you do use all of your plan data before the end of the month, you will be able to continue using the Internet for all applications but your speeds will reduce and will typically be in the range of 1 to 3 Mbps.
 In periods of network congestion, speed may be slower and could be less than 1 Mbps which may mean that some applications will be slower to run and you may see buffering in video playback.